 Yes, many couples enjoy volunteering together.
 Each person must go through the entire process to become a registered team.
 Both people may attend the same Orientation session, however it is recommended that each handler test at a separate evaluation session.
 Many pets get stressed by switching between handlers and/or by the additional time needed to run through each exercise with each handler.
 Back To Top

 Is there a minimum age for handlers?

-Younger volunteers under 18 may become a Junior Registered Handler.
+Younger volunteers under 18 may be eligible to become a Junior Registered Handler.
 The parent must be a registered KPETS Team with the same pet.
 When the Junior Handler is visiting for KPETS, the parent or guardian must be present and available as backup to step in should an unexpected situation arise.
 The parent may not have another pet with them.
-They need to focus totally on the junior team to insure safety for all.
+They need to focus totally on the junior team to ensure safety for all.

-Junior Handlers will need a letter of recommendation from a professional trainer or other KPETS volunteer.
-This will need to be forwarded to KPETS for pre-approval prior to registering for a Group Evaluation.
+To start the process potential Junior Handlers will need two letters of recommendation from a professional trainer, teacher, coach, or other KPETS volunteer.
+These will need to be forwarded to KPETS for pre-approval prior to registering for a Group Evaluation.

-The junior handler must complete the entire registration process: attend Orientation, complete a successful Group Evaluation and pass two Visit Evaluation visits.
+The junior handler along with the parent must complete the entire registration process: attend Orientation, complete a successful Group Evaluation and pass two Visit Evaluation visits.
 Back To Top

 I am interested in getting my dog registered as a therapy dog to work at my own workplace.